Anxxitty/JellySquidUpdater/README.md

 # JellySquidUpdater
-A little application that allows you to easily update Sodium, Lithium and Starlight !
+A custom fabric installer to automatically update sodium, lithium and phosphor/starlight in addition to updating fabric !